-Sub-confluent MCF7 cells in 12-well plates were transfected with 150 ng of luciferase reporter plasmids using Lipofectamine®2000 reagent (ThermoFisher Scientific) according to the manual provided by the manufacturer.
-After 24 h, cells were either left untreated or treated with SFN (20 μ M) for 8 h.
-Cells were harvested, and luciferase assays were performed using the Dual-Light[®] luciferase and β -galactosidase reporter gene assay system (ThermoFisher Scientific).
-Of note, cells were initially co-transfected with luciferase reporter plasmids and an expression vector for β -gal, but as SFN repeatedly interfered with the β -gal activity in the cells, the expression vector was omitted from the transfections, and only the luciferase activity was included in the analyses.
+Sub-confluent MCF7 cells in 12-well plates were transfected with 150 ng of luciferase reporter plasmids using Lipofectamine®2000 reagent (Thermo Fisher Scientific) according to the manual provided by the manufacturer.
+After 24 hours, cells were either left untreated or treated with SFN (20 Cells were harvested and $\mu$ M) for 8 hours. luciferase assays were performed using the Dual-Light® Luciferase & β-Galactosidase Reporter Gene Assay System (Thermo Fisher Scientific).
+Of note, cells were initially co-transfected with luciferase reporter plasmids and an expression vector for $\beta$ -galactosidase, but as SFN repeatedly interfered with the $\beta$ -galactosidase activity in the cells, the expression vector was omitted from the transfections and only the luciferase activity was included in the analyses.
 Co-transfections with siRNA and plasmid DNA were performed in two steps using Lipofectamine®2000.
 First, siRNAs were introduced into the cells by reverse transfection.
-After 48 h, plated cells were retransfected with plasmid DNA and left for another 24 h.
+After 48 hours, plated cells were retransfected with plasmid DNA and left for another 24 hours.

-Chromatin immunoprecipitation (ChIP) assays
+Chromatin immuoprecipitation (ChIP) assays

-MCF7 cells were seeded at a density of 6 million cells per 10-cm dish the day before use.
-The cells were left untreated or treated with SFN (20 μ M) for 6 h before harvesting.
-Two 10-cm dishes were used per condition.
-The "iDeal ChIP-seq kit for Transcription Factors" (Diagenode, C01010055) was used for harvest and ChIP according to the manufacturer's instruction.
-The two dishes for each treatment were combined, and the approximate cell number was estimated to be 15 million cells.
-Volumes of buffers used in the kit were adjusted to this.
-Cells were fixed for 15 min.
-Sonication was performed in ice-cold water on a Bioruptor UCD-200 (Diagenode) for 3×10 minutes using 30-s on/off pulses.
-Samples run on an agarose gel showed a majority of DNA with size from 100 to 400 bp after shearing.
-For immunoprecipitation, 10 μl of anti-HSF1 antibody (Cell Signaling, 4356) or 1 μ l of IgG (provided with the kit) was used with 200 μ l of sheared chromatin.
-Two μ l (1%) of input chromatin was set aside.
-The eluate had a volume of 25 μ l, which was diluted 1:10 before 5 μl was used in a qPCR. qPCR was performed in triplicate on a LightCycler 96 (Roche Applied Science).
-The relative amount of immunoprecipitated (IP) DNA compared with input DNA was calculated using the "percent input method" as follows: Because the input chromatin was 1%, a dilution factor of 100 (6644 cycles, log2 of 100) was subtracted to adjust input Ct value to 100%.
-To calculate the percentage of specific chromatin co-immunoprecipitated with the HSF1 antibody or the IgG control, the triplicate average Ct values, Ct(IP), for the specific qPCR primers (HSE, "upstream," and GAPDH) were used in the equation: $100.2 \land (adjusted input - Ct(IP))$.
+MCF7 cells were seeded at a density of 6 million cells per 10 cm dish the day before use.
+The cells were left untreated or treated with SFN ( $20 \mu M$ ) for 6 hours before harvesting.
+Two 10 cm dishes were used per condition.
+The "iDeal ChIP-seq kit for Transcription Factors" (Diagenode, C01010055) was used for harvest and ChIP according to the manufacturers instruction.
+The two dishes for each treatment were combined, and the approximate cell number was estimated to be 15 mill of cells.
+Volumes of buffers used in the kit was adjusted to this.
+Cells were fixed for 15 minutes.
+Sonication was performed in ice cold water on a Bioruptor UCD-200 (Diagenode), 30 sec pulses on/off for 3 x 10 min.
+Samples run on an agarose gel showed majority of DNA with size from 100-400 bp after shearing.
+For immunoprecipitation, 10 μl of anti HSF1 antibody (Cell Signaling, 4356) or 1 μl of IgG (provided with the kit) was used with 200 μl sheared chromatin.
+Two μl (1%) of input chromatin was set aside.
+The eluate had a volume of 25 μl, which was diluted 1/10 before 5 μl was used in a qPCR reaction. qPCR was performed in triplicates on a LightCycler 96 (Roche Life Science).
+The relative amount of immunoprecipitated (IP) DNA compared to input DNA was calculated using the "percent input method" as follows: Since the input chromatin was 1%, a dilution factor of 100 (6,644 cycles, log2 of 100) was subtracted to adjust input Ct value to 100%.
+To calculate the percentage of specific chromatin co-immunoprecipitated with the HSF1 antibody or the IgG control, the triplicate average Ct values, Ct(IP), for the specific qPCR primers (HSE, "upstream", and GAPDH) were used in the equation 100\2^(Adjusted input -Ct(IP)).
 Primer sequences are given in Table 1.